 Is there anything more inspiring than a bowl of beautifully colored food.
 Vibrant, healthy and full of flavor.
 Before we get to my latest creation, I need to touch on the subject of shrimp.

 I”m passionate about the subject.
 Next time you’re purchasing a bag of frozen shrimp, please look at the package and find the information about it’s origin.
 India?
 Indonesia?
 Wouldn’t you feel better if you were buying Wild Caught American Shrimp?
 Supporting American families?
 Eating shrimp that actually tastes like shrimp?

 For this recipe, I’ve decided to jump off the taco, tostada wagon and test the waters with a “bowl” recipe.
 They seem to be very popular right now.
 And this combo, brimming with southwestern flavor won us over with it’s fresh flavors and ease of preparation.
 This post contains affiliate links for your convenience.

-- To make this super easy, I purchased a bag of Goya yellow rice. (love their products) Already flavored and so beautifully colored.
+- To make this super easy, I purchased a bag of yellow rice that I found on the Mexican aisle at the grocery store.
+Already flavored and so beautifully colored.

 - After cooked, I added a can of black beans (drained) to the rice.

 - I made the warm smoky tomato salsa using fresh tomatoes, spices and Chipotle Chile in Adobo.

 - I sprinkled the shrimp with Achiote Paste that had been diluted with a little water.
 Then I sauteed the shrimp until done.

 Have you ever cooked with achiote paste?
 We love it in our household.
 It adds such an earthy flavor to any meat. and brings authentic flavor and bright color.
 It’s used in the cuisines of Cuba, Mexico and Central America.
 The paste contains annatto seed, garlic, vinegar, salt and spices.

 - Mexican Shrimp Burritos Con Queso